Will WebAssembly Replace JavaScript?

 But it's still probably a lot less effort to port a web app from Chrome to Firefox or vice versa than to port, say, a macOS app using Cocoa to Windows.

+And it sorta worked in my portable FF.
+All 4 CPU cores went to 100% when it was compiling WebAssembly, dropped to 85% while the demo was playing, which crashed after about 30 seconds - but only took out the 1 tab, did not kill the browser.

-JS "programmers" are too incompetent for that (Score:3, Informative)
+JS "programmers" are too incompetent for that (Score:5, Informative)

 WebAssembly will primarily allow real coders to write applications that run in browsers.
 No JavaScript wannabees need to apply.